Isaiah 56 – A House of Prayer for All Nations

 iii.
 Wolf on a place and a name: “An interesting application of this verse is the ‘Yad vaShem’ (A Memorial and a Name), the building in Jerusalem to honor the Jews who died in the holocaust during World War II but whose names are recorded in perpetuity.”

 i.
 The violation of this principle made Jesus angry.
-When He came to the temple and found the outer courts – the only place where the Gentile nations could come a pray – more like a swap meet than a house of prayer, He drove out the moneychangers and the merchants (Matthew 21:13).
+When He came to the temple and found the outer courts – the only place where the Gentile nations could come to pray – more like an outdoor marketplace than a house of prayer, He drove out the moneychangers and the merchants (Matthew 21:13).

 B. A promise to judge the blind leaders of God’s people.